On average, your neighbors pay $166 a month.See Your Rates

 |US Cost Per Month||$91||$94||$97|

 Choosing a home insurance company in Texas should be easier.
 Actually, it’s already easy.
-You could just go with the company your mortgage lender recommends.
-But you probably won’t get the best rates that way.
 The key to finding the best rates is to compare home insurance quotes in Texas from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Texas.
 Out of the 77,358 Texas homeowners that used QuoteWizard to request insurance quotes last year, 4,430 had no home insurance.